After 6 trips in the last 5 years, I have finally put together the MUST-HAVE Items for you to take with you on your next trip to Disney World.

 - SNACKS: Listen, there is nothing like a HANGRY, overstimulated child.
 Walt Disney World absolutely allows you to bring in your own snacks and I never travel to the park without them.
 I focus on healthy filling snacks like granola bars, stretch fruit leathers, snack crackers, applesauce squeezies and similar.
 We eliminated food dyes and most processed foods which can trigger my ASD child, so bringing our own snacks is essential for a successful trip and ability to avoid any unknown triggers from Disney food.
 We also always carry a water bottle and refill whenever we can.

 The links above are Amazon and I could earn a small commission should you choose to order.
-I appreciate these small bonuses as my website is not run by sponsored posts or advertisements!
+I appreciate these small bonuses as my website is not run by sponsored posts!